 The day of his arrival finally came, and we eagerly awaited sight of the truck.
 As the horse transport van bringing Keebler made its way up our long winding dirt road through the Pinon forested hills in the distance, Dom started running around the pen we'd put him in, and was nickering in a shrill call that we'd never heard from him before.
 We couldn't see or hear the truck yet, as it was still over a half mile away and was hidden by the hills and trees.
 The closer the truck got, the more excited and loud Dom got.
 As the truck got closer to the barn, we could hear that the calls were being returned with screams that reflected the same excitement.
 I let Don out of his pen and he raced to meet the truck, nickering, slinging his head, and kicking up his heels every few steps.

 Years later, after Keebler succumbed to colic during surgery and died, Dom simply lost his spirit.
 He eventually rejoined the rest of our horses in the pasture, but never was 'himself' again.
-He, too, died after a bout with colic about a year later.
+He died about a year later.

 It was during those very enlightening minutes watching animal friends being reunited that I realized how bonded animals can become in a very deep and personal way.

 Every time an owner sells or otherwise permanently separates two horses who have bonded closely, they are doing the equivalent of breaking up a loving human friendship or couple forever.
 Imagine suddenly never being able to see or hear from your best friend or partner again, and you don't know why.
 One day you're together and secure, and the next day your partner simply disappears forever.
 Sometimes we can't prevent that from happening with animals, but frankly most people don't even try to keep closely bonded horses together.